LilB1T/YOLO-Assignment3/README.md

-# YOLO CROP OBJECTS AROUND THE BOUNDING BOXES
+# YOLOv7 CROP OBJECTS AROUND THE BOUNDING BOXES

 ## Overview
   This projects was an assignment, that uses YOLOv7 to perform detection on vehicles and crops each detection